lbseale/HaskellSchool/en/lessons/basics/pattern-matching.md

 - In the `(elem1:[])` pattern, it constructs the value with an empty list `[]`
   - This will only match a single-element list
   - It is the same as writing `[elem1]`
-- In the `(elem1:_)` pattern, it constructs the value with a the catch-all symbol `_`
+- In the `(elem1:_)` pattern, it constructs the value with the catch-all symbol `_`
-  - So this pattern will match any list with one or more elemens
+  - So this pattern will match any list with one or more element
   - This pattern would match a single-element list, but it won't since it is listed *after* single-element pattern